edanofek/Great-Questions-And-Answers/7.Switching zeros and ones/README.md

 	Write a method that sort all the zeros to left side and all the ones to the right side of the array.

-	P.S.
-	Traverse on the array should happen once.
+	You need to traverse the array should only one time.

 	ie:
 		input : [1,0,1,0,0,1,1,0]